 Authorized users

 On the other hand, authorized users are not responsible for the balances they accumulate.
 If you add your partner as an authorized user on your credit card account, you are responsible for anything your partner spends on the account.
 The card issuer may also report authorized users to the credit bureaus, meaning activity on the account could impact an authorized user’s creditworthiness.
-Check with the issuer to find out if it reports authorized users to the bureau.
+Check with the issuer to find out if it reports authorized users to the credit bureaus.

 Why does credit matter?